RUN BETTER WITH OUR NEWSLETTER

-The Ravenna is a great option for those looking for slight support against over-pronation but nothing too controlling.
-This is also a slightly firmer shoe in the Energise category, so it feels lighter, more responsive and quick.
-It’s still got ample shock absorption properties, so you are well protected.
+The Launch (previously the Ravenna) is a great option for those looking for slight support against over-pronation but nothing too controlling.
+This is also a slightly firmer shoe in the Brooks Energize category, so it feels lighter, more responsive and quick.
+It’s still got ample shock-absorption properties, so you are well protected.

 This lightweight Altra shoe provides moderate cushioning and great proprioception thanks to the low profile – the stack height is 24mm.
 The uppers are breathable and super comfy, with the standard Altra toe-box that allows your toes to spread as they were designed to.
 This is a great option for someone looking for a lightweight, natural roll-through shoe for running or walking.

 The Cascadia has effective grip for a mix of terrains, can cope with some road to get you to the trails, and has good under-foot protection thanks to the Rock Plate and DNA cushioning.
 Brooks have hit it just right with the cushioning; there’s enough there to protect you on longer runs over craggier trails (plus a bit of road), without losing that ground connection that gives you confidence in your stride when tackling uneven terrain.

 This is Inov-8’s offering for those looking for support and comfort over hours of running.
 The shoe-last is broader than some of their other shoes and the cushioning is more substantial; they designed it with long distance training/racing in mind on a variety of terrains.
 This was their first shoe to feature a Graphene outer sole; famously the world’s toughest grip, and it even comes from the UK (the Lake District).
 So this shoe can stand up to a lot of punishment, all the time protecting your feet.